Zika Virus FAQ

 No. Zika virus was first identified in 1947 in Uganda.
 Outbreaks of Zika previously have been reported in tropical Africa, Southeast Asia, and the Pacific Islands.
 Zika virus likely will continue to spread to new areas.
 In May 2015, the Pan American Health Organization (PAHO) issued an alert regarding the first confirmed case of Zika in Brazil.

-How many travel-associated cases have been diagnosed in the United States?
+How many cases have been diagnosed in the United States?

 CDC continues to work with states to monitor the United States for mosquito-borne diseases, including Zika.
-In 2016, Zika became a nationally notifiable condition.
-Healthcare providers are encouraged to report suspected cases to their state or local health departments to facilitate diagnosis and mitigate the risk of local transmission.
-To date, local vector-borne transmission of Zika virus has not been identified in the continental United States.
-Limited local transmission may occur in the mainland United States but it’s unlikely that we will see widespread transmission of Zika virus in the mainland U.S.
+Health care providers are encouraged to report suspected cases to their state or local health departments to facilitate diagnosis and mitigate the risk of local transmission.